 The William Harvey Library in GETEC provides a wide range of information skill courses.
 These include longer courses with hands on experience, shorter courses explaining how to access resources and the support of journal clubs.
 For sessions scheduled this Autumn please click on the image opposite.
-To book or for more information please contact on extension 5464, phone 02476 865464 or e-mail email@example.com
+To book or for more information please contact on extension 5464, phone 02476 865464 or e-mail firstname.lastname@example.org

 Longer Courses – typically an hour and a half long

 Critical Appraisal – To understand research articles usefulness you need to consider its quality, results and applicability to local settings.
 This session explains this and put the ideas into practice by appraising a research article using an appropriate checklist.
 There is also an elearning module on Training Tracker.
 See our page on Critical Appraisal for more information.

 Literature Searching and using Healthcare Databases (HDAS) – This covers how to find relevant research articles for patient care and assignments using databases such as Medline and CINHAL.
 Learn how to plan your search using PICO and apply some savvy techniques to search the effectively and save time.
 Elearning is also available on the elearning for Healthcare website https://www.e-lfh.org.uk/programmes/literature-searching/